 Soon, national parks in some of the warmest regions of the country will begin blooming with a new season’s worth of wildflowers.
-What better way to shake off the winter doldrums—or charm your Valentine—than with the promise of a front-row seat at a national park to watch the landscape come alive with color?
+What better way to shake off the winter doldrums than watching the landscape come alive with color at a national park?

 1. Great Smoky Mountains National Park, North Carolina and Tennessee

 Great Smoky Mountains has such a wealth of flowering plants and shrubs that enthusiasts nicknamed it “Wildflower National Park.”
 More than 1,500 different types of flowers bloom over the course of a long and vibrant season, offering visitors plenty to see from late winter all the way to late fall.
 Fast-fading woodland flowers known as ephemerals begin opening as early as February, including lady slipper orchids, iris, columbine, trillium, and violets.
 In summer, cardinal flowers, bee balm, jewelweed, rhododendron (shown here), and other varieties bring deeper colors to the landscape.
 Asters, coneflowers, and monk’s hood are among the many flowers that peak in late summer and fall.
-During the park’s annual Spring Wildflower Pilgrimage, which will run from April 21 to 25 this year, visitors can take guided tours, history walks, seminars, art classes, and more.
+During the park’s annual Spring Wildflower Pilgrimage, visitors can take guided tours, history walks, seminars, art classes, and more.

 2. Death Valley National Park, California